Typeir/Ikusiuus/content/Monsters/Kystepod.sheet.md

 ## **Traits**

 **Loyal Symbiote.**
 The Lunar Kystepod is biologically tethered to Cerithol Lunami.
-While within 300 ft. of a Cerithol, it gains **advantage on all attack rolls** and **cannot be frightened**.
+While within 300 ft. of a Cerithol, it gains **pack tactics** and **cannot be frightened**.
+Additionally, the Cerithol can communicate telepathically with it.

 **Lunar Chitin.**
 The Kystepod's outer shell reflects spell energy in strange ways.
 When the Kystepod is targeted by a damaging spell that requires a saving throw, roll a d6.
 On a **6**, the spell rebounds at the original caster using the same attack or save DC.